kiali/kiali.io/content/en/docs/Features/ambient.md

 ![Waypoint proxies](/images/documentation/features/ambient/waypoint-proxies.png)

-The waypoint proxies are in many cases the source and the destination of the traffic for the same workload, and this situation is indicated in the graph with bidirectional edges.
+The waypoint proxies often serve as both the source and destination of traffic within the same workload, represented in the graph by bidirectional edges.
-When click on the edge, the summary panel graph will show the waypoint proxy as a destination workload, but is possible to also show the information with the waypoint as the source when click on the double arrow:
+When you click on an edge, the summary panel will display the waypoint proxy as the destination workload.
+However, you can also view the waypoint as the source by clicking on the double arrow icon located to the left of the "From/To" labels in the summary panel.

 ![bidirectional edges](/images/documentation/features/ambient/double-edges.png)